ibm-cloud-docs/FileStorage/index.md

 ### Performance

-Performance is a class of Bluemix file storage that is designed to support high I/O applications with well understood performance requirements that don’t fit well within an Endurance tier.
+Performance is a class of {{site.data.keyword.BluSoftlayer_full)} file storage that is designed to support high I/O applications with well understood performance requirements that don’t fit well within an Endurance tier.
 Predictable performance is achieved through the allocation of protocol-level IOPS to individual volumes.
 IOPS ranging from 100 through 6,000 can be provisioned with storage sizes that range from 20 GB to 12 TB.

 Performance for file storage is accessed and mounted through a Network File System (NFS) connection.
 File Storage is typically used when the volume will be accessed by multiple machines simultaneously.
 Consistent Performance volumes can be ordered according to the Sizes and IOPS in Table 1 and can be used with Linux operating systems.